airzio/airzio.github.io/about.md

 permalink: /about/
 ---

-Airz is an air quality exploration zone.
+Welcome to Airz - an air quality exploration zone where you can read about ventilation, effective air conditioning, air quality and ways to improve it.

 ### Author

 Viktor Bily
 CEO @ [MarineProHelp](https://marineprohelp.com)
-Postgraduate student @ Odessa Maritime Academy
+Postgraduate student @ Odessa Maritime Academy.
+Researching air quality management and filtration.
 Chief Engineer @ Epic Gas

 ### Contact me